 What is an interchange fee?

-When a consumer pays for a purchase using a credit card or debit card, a number of things happen in a very short space of time, including requesting and receiving authorization and processing the payment.
+When a consumer makes a purchase using a credit card or debit card, a number of things have to happen in a very short period of time — including requesting and receiving authorization, checking for fraud and processing the payment.
 The cost of this processing is covered by the interchange fee.

 Interchange fee example

 John has opened up a small restaurant offering fast food and takeout.
 At first, he only accepts cash payments — that way, he won’t have to deal with interchange fees.
 However, he quickly realizes that he is losing customers who prefer to pay by credit or debit.
 John signs up with a merchant service provider that offers credit card processing, and within a few months his turnover and profits have increased.
 Even though John is now paying interchange fees, he’s getting much more business — and many more satisfied customers.

 The average interchange fee is between 1.5 percent and 3.5 percent of the total transaction.
 That said, the amount a merchant pays every time a customer swipes a card is determined by several factors.